cosmos/sdk-tutorials/ida-customizations/ida-course/discord-info.md

 -->

 The private channels for the Academy on the official Discord is where you will communicate and collaborate with your instructors, tutors, and fellow participants.

-There are 3 channels where you can post messages, ask questions, request support, and get important information about the program.
+There are three channels where you can post messages, ask questions, request support, and get important information regarding the program.

 ## How to join the Academy Discord